fablerq/MerchStore/README.md

 ```

-After that edit some strings in '.env.example'
+After that edit some strings in '.env.example' and also renamed it to '.env'

 ```
 DB_DATABASE="your db"